 You’re probably familiar with the concept of a ‘trust’, which is a complicated enough area of law on its own.
 Beyond this, there are different types of trusts, which all work in different ways for the beneficiaries they serve.
 Some trusts will allow the trustee to have unlimited discretion, and some will have terms the trustee has to abide by.
-In this article, we’ll explain the difference between two of the most common types of trust – discretionary and unit trusts, how they work, and how to know which one is right for you.
+In this article, we’ll explain the differences between a discretionary vs a unit trust, how they work, and how to know which one is right for you.

 We’ll start off with the basics.
-Firstly, we will quickly identify some of the key terms in a trust agreement.
+First, we will quickly identify some of the key terms in a trust agreement.

 The subject of the trust agreement, and reason the agreement is created in the first place.
 The beneficiaries receive the trust property.
 Trust property can be in the form of money or assets such as real estate or securities.